 Blue Oceans Capital is driven to achieve exceptional results with meaningful purpose through dedication to uncovering truth and applying our understanding of what is known, not what is forecasted.

 We identify investments by first looking for sustainable business models that exhibit characteristics of defensive revenue streams with long-term futures as based on our understanding of structural industry changes and macro-economic shifts.

 We specialise in finding small cap investments that exhibit rapidly scalable business models with global reach and high quality environmental, social and governance (ESG) factors.
-We only invest in businesses that have an exceptional financial record and where we believe our analysis capability can be confidently applied.
+We identify businesses that have an exceptional financial record and where we believe our analysis capability can be confidently applied.

 We aim to achieve average annualised returns of 15% per annum over 5 years.
 We have seen average annualised returns of 41.49 since forming.

 Past performance is not a reliable indicator of future performance.